^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Before proceeding to eliminate the cause of the appearance of white discharge in men, it is necessary to undergo a comprehensive diagnosis.
-After the doctor identifies the nosology and establishes the type of pathogen, a therapy plan is drawn up.
+Before you begin to eliminate the cause of white discharge in men, you need to undergo a comprehensive diagnosis.
+After the doctor identifies the nosology and establishes the type of pathogen, a treatment plan is drawn up.

 • Relief of clinical symptoms.

-• Reducing the risk of sexual partner infection.
+• Reducing the risk of infection of a sexual partner.

-Most diseases are treated with broad-spectrum antibiotics.
+Most diseases are treated with broad-spectrum antibacterial drugs.
 After determining the sensitivity of the microflora, the patient is prescribed a drug to which the pathogen is less resistant.

-If intracellular bacteria became the cause of white exudate from the penis, then the man is prescribed medications that can penetrate into cellular structures to fight parasites.
+If the cause of white exudate from the penis is intracellular bacteria, then the man is prescribed medications that can penetrate into cellular structures to combat parasites.
 For fungal infections, antifungal drugs are used, both for external and internal use.
 If the discharge occurs with severe pain, then non-steroidal anti-inflammatory drugs and painkillers are used.

-Also, the therapy may include physiotherapy procedures aimed at stimulating local immunity.
+The therapy may also include physiotherapy procedures aimed at stimulating local immunity.
 Vitamins and minerals are taken to increase the body's defenses.
-Particular attention is paid to preventive measures, the main purpose of which is to prevent the recurrence of the problem or its complications.
+Particular attention is paid to preventive measures, the main goal of which is to prevent the recurrence of the problem or its complications.

 Drug treatment

-The method of treating white discharge in men directly depends on the cause of their origin.
-Only after establishing the factors for the appearance of pathological exudate, the doctor draws up a treatment plan and prescribes medications.
+The method of treating white discharge in men directly depends on the cause of its origin.
+Only after establishing the factors of the appearance of pathological exudate, the doctor makes a treatment plan and prescribes medications.

 In most cases, drug therapy involves taking antibacterial drugs.
-They are prescribed for diseases transmitted during sexual intercourse, various infections.
+They are prescribed for sexually transmitted diseases and various infections.

 Azithromycin